CyberShadow/RABCDAsm/README.md

 `code` blocks - always declared inline of their `body` block - are somewhat different in syntax from other blocks - mostly in that they may contain labels.
-Labels follow the most common syntax - a word followed by a `:` character.
+Labels follow the most common syntax - a word followed by a `:` character, optionally followed by a relative byte offset (in case of pointers inside instructions).
 Multiple instruction arguments are comma-separated.
 Instruction arguments' types depend on the instruction - see the `OpcodeInfo` array in `abcfile.d` for a reference.

 `try` blocks - always declared inline of their `body` block - represent an "exception" (try/catch) block.
 They contain five mandatory fields: `from`,